Apple Cider27 products

 Pick your apples at their ripest and choose only good sound clean fruit.

 If you have a seasonal abundance of apples, then having the right equipment on hand is essential.
 If you have dedicated cider making equipment you should get about 10 litres of apple juice from approximately 15-20kg of good quality fruit.
-This would include an apple crusher, that will pulverise and break down the apple flesh, and a good quality press to force out the maximum amount of juice.
+Equipment required includes an apple crusher, that will break down the apple flesh, and a good quality press to force out the maximum amount of juice.
 While this initial outlay of equipment costs is expensive, you will be rewarded year after year with having great equipment..most of which is built so well that it will last generations.

 If you don't want the expense of purchasing dedicated apple processing equipment then all is not lost...........